Lianela/Project_Alyssa/README.md

 Now with this we ensure a proper usage of memories and prevent lack of updates.

+after some time i was checking something i added the emotionalcore lol basically it should handle all the things to create a more realistic person

 ✦•······················•✦•······················•✦

 ── ⟢ ・⸝⸝ Next: